 He made me feel as though all that I had done for the family was a waste of time and I should have rather done something more ‘meaningful’.
 It was hurtful, to say the least.

-Neither of us is aggressive.
+Neither of us are aggressive.
 We can’t quite get down to screaming sessions.
 So, this turned into a cold war of sorts, with silence in our interactions.
 And then fate threw Raj at me at a party.